shalinimadan/F25SI539_DiscussionW10/README.md

 By completing this exercise, you will learn to:

-Identify accessibility problems in HTML and CSS
+1. Identify accessibility problems in HTML and CSS

-Use HTML comments (<!-- ... -->) and CSS comments (/* ... */) correctly
+2. Use HTML comments (<!-- ... -->) and CSS comments (/* ... */) correctly

-Replace poor code with accessible alternatives
+3. Replace poor code with accessible alternatives

-Explain why your changes improve accessibility
+4. Explain why your changes improve accessibility

 **Instructions**
-Open the project in your code editor.
+Step1: Open the project in your code editor.
 You will see two files:

-index.html

-style.css
+index.html and style.css

-Run the form in your browser and observe what makes it confusing, flashy, or difficult to use.
+Step 2: Run the form in your browser and observe what makes it confusing, flashy, or difficult to use.

 Comment out the inaccessible parts of the code.